stitakis/ArchElekt/Slides/WrongExpert_short.md

 Wrong skill sets stored

 Transcription:
 What if the information is outdated?
+The expert can't even tell

 2s

----

-Expert can't see their profiles

-🤷‍♂️

-Transcription:
-The expert will not even know that something is wrong.

-3s

 ---